srobinson-31/ReservationSystem/README.md

  * 2. `Account`: Represents an account with associated information.
  * 3. `Reservation`: Represents an accommodation reservation with various details.
  * 4. `Main`: serves as the entry point for the program.
-   -  The Main class interacts with the user through the console to receive commands and input.
+   -  The `Main` class interacts with the user through the console to receive commands and input.
  * 5. HotelReservation, HotelReservation, and CabinReservation:
    - Each specific reservation class represents a particular type of lodging reservation (cabin, hotel, house).
    - They inherit from the “Reservation” class and provide additional attributes and methods specific to their respective types of reservations.
- * 6.`ReservationStatus` : The `ReservationStatus` enumeration defines the possible statuses that a reservation can have.
+ * 6.`ReservationStatus` : The '`ReservationStatus`enumeration defines the possible statuses that a reservation can have.
       - Each reservation can be in one of the following states:
         - `DRAFT`: Represents a reservation that is in the process of being created or modified.
         - `COMPLETED`: Represents a reservation that has been successfully completed.
         - `CANCELLED`: Represents a reservation that has been cancelled.
     This enumeration is used to provide clear and consistent representation of the reservation's current status throughout       the application.
 It is particularly useful when performing operations that involve changing or checking the status of a      reservation.
  * 7. `IllegalLoadException`: Custom unchecked exception for loading data.
  * 8. `DuplicateObjectException`: Custom unchecked exception for duplicate objects.
  * 9. `IllegalOperationException`: Custom unchecked exception for invalid operations.